 1. Exercise Early

 Activity is a great way to manage stress, as it reduces tension and pumps up endorphins (mood enhancers).
-Exercising your pet a few hours before the fireworks begin can help to settle them down at night.
+Exercising with your pet a few hours before the fireworks begin can help to settle them down at night.
 While the amount of exercise a dog needs will vary with age and breed, a brisk walk around the neighborhood will benefit most pooches.
-For added intensity, try active games like fetch, tug or Frisbee.
+For added intensity, try active games like fetch, tug, or Frisbee.
 Cats need exercise too, and interactive toys like “Da Bird” (feathers tied to a pole with string) can provide a nice workout.
 Most cats also love to pounce on toys filled with catnip or chase a laser light around the room.

 2. Try a ThunderShirt

-Based on the idea of swaddling an infant to provide comfort, the ThunderShirt is a unique fabric wrap that applies a gentle, constant pressure on a pet’s torso.
+Based on the idea of swaddling an infant to provide comfort, the ThunderShirt is a unique fabric wrap that applies gentle, constant pressure on a pet’s torso.
 Available in a variety of sizes for both dogs and cats, the ThunderShirt has been shown to reduce anxiety in approximately 80 percent of pets who wear it.
 You can find the product in most pet stores throughout the United States and Canada.

 Pheromones are natural chemicals that animals secrete, that make them feel safe and relaxed.
 Comfort Zone with D.A.P. for dogs and Feliway for cats are products containing synthetic pheromones designed to mimic these soothing scents.
-Found in most pet supply stores as a spray, scented collar or a diffuser that can be plugged into a wall outlet, these synthetic pheromones are reported to be safe and have no effect on humans.
+Found in most pet supply stores as a spray, scented collar, or diffuser that can be plugged into a wall outlet, these synthetic pheromones are reported to be safe and have no effect on humans.